hashicorp/terraform-website/content/source/docs/enterprise/vmware-setup-guide.html.md

 ### Disaster Recovery

-#### PTFE Servers
+#### Terraform Enterprise Servers

 The assumption of this architecture is that ESX replication to a DR site is configured and validated.
-In the event of a DR the Primary PTFE virtual machine should be recovered and powered on.
+In the event of a DR the Primary Terraform Enterprise virtual machine should be recovered and powered on.
 Services are configured to start on boot, so the secondary virtual machine should only be powered on if there is an issue with the primary.
 If the DR site